Ahmadk-g/WordWander/README.md

 ![Game question2](https://github.com/Ahmadk-g/WordWander/blob/main/images/game-start-q2.png)

-## Game start
+### Game start

-- The game begins with the phrase "guess away creature."
+- The game begins with the phrase "guess away.."
-- Afterward, a series of dashed lines appear, the quantity determined by the chosen difficulty level.
-Beneath these lines, the player can enter their guesses.
+- Afterward, a series of dashed lines appear, the quantity is determined by the chosen difficulty level.
 - Beneath these lines, the player can enter their guesses.

 ![First guess](https://github.com/Ahmadk-g/WordWander/blob/main/images/first_guess.png)

-## Guess till you win or lose
+### Guess till you win or lose

 - If the player correctly guesses the word within the allotted number of attempts, they receive a congratulatory message.